Welcome to the Computer Vision and Multimedia Lab website.GET IN TOUCH

 The dataset was originally divided in two parts: DB1, provided with all the solutions, to be used as training set for the development phase; and DB2, with no solutions, to be used for the testing challenge phase.
 Now, the solutions for DB2 (i.e., the exact coordinates and orientation of each fragments, the list of spurious ones, and the reconstructed image) are also provided.

-DAFNE dataset download page: to have the credentials to download please send an email to email@example.com specifing in the object "Request for DAFNE dataset access".
+For download, please visit the DAFNE dataset download page.
+For additional information, send an email to email@example.com.
 You will receive a reply as soon as possible.

 JavastylosisJavastylosis is a computer-assisted tool developed to support restorers for reassembling 2D images of damaged frescoes.
 The user can manually move the virtual fragments, group, rotate, match, and eventually discard spurious elements, to reassemble a digital solution of the ‘puzzles’ made by the images of the fractured fragments.
 The output of the application is a digital solution that provides a table of coordinates (a CSV file) useful to correctly reposition the real fragments.